khornberg/sermon-manager-import/readme.md

 ### 0.2.2
 * Sets new podcasting options as of Sermon Manager 1.8
-* Add explaination when files are not imported
+* Add explanation when files are not imported
 * Made details screen more clear

 ### 0.2.1
-* Added option to set service type based on merdiem
+* Added option to set service type based on meridiem
 * Remove old files

 ### 0.2